Master of Public Administration

 Each student and their portfolio will be evaluated on an individual basis.

-The Public Administration Institute offers assistance in the form of graduate assistantships.
+The Department of Public Administration offers assistance in the form of graduate assistantships.
 If you would like to be considered for an appointment, notify the department and your graduate school application will be utilized as an application for a position.
 Appointments are merit based, and contractual hours determine stipend amounts.